-With these details, you have already moved away from shallow, generic content with no additional value to more in-depth content that is much more likely to rank high on Google and attract qualified traffic.
+With these details, you have already moved away from shallow, generic content to more in-depth content marketing that’s much more likely to get your articles to rank high on Google and attract qualified traffic.

 How to write content for affiliate marketing that stands out?

 Because the majority of blogs recycle the same ideas from other websites, it means that there’s less competition for entirely unique content.
 This is why uniqueness is your key to standing out.